CEA-LIST/N2D2/docs/python_binding/containers.rst

    0

-Tensor are initialisable with numpy.array object.
+Tensor can be created using numpy.array object.

 .. doctest::